Code-Institute-Submissions/CI-project-one/README.md

 [Code Institute](https://codeinstitute.net/)

-The Html Fundamentals module, Css Fundamentals module and the User Centric Frontend Development module were used for guidance.
+The Html Fundamentals module, Css Fundamentals module and the User Centric Front End Development module were used for guidance.

 ### Content

-- [Wikepedia](https://en.wikipedia.org/wiki/The_Animals) was used for band information.
+- [Wikipedia](https://en.wikipedia.org/wiki/The_Animals) was used for band information.
 - [Youtube](https://www.youtube.com/results?search_query=the+animals) was used for band music.